hsm022/CS455_BabyMatch/README.md

     <img src="images/browser.jpg" height="500" />

-  * Click on Allow from this source to enable installtion of unknown applications from the selceted browser.
+  * Click on Allow from this source to enable installtion of unknown applications from the selected browser.

     <img src="images/allow app.jpg" height="250" />